xnhp/vanted-wiki/ProjectStructure.md

 # Project structure and compilation

-The following project structure shows the the minimum mandatory files to create an Addon.
-The downloaded example contains a lot more files but most of them are not mandatory.
+The following project structure shows the minimum mandatory files to create an Add-on.
+The downloaded example contains a lot more files, but for the most part they are not mandatory.

 ```
 |   .classpath